 What’s the biggest ‘fail’ or goof you’ve seen on stage? (do tell the story)

-I saw the Paris Opera Ballet perform at the Opera Garnier in Spring 2012.
+I saw a prestigious ballet company perform in spring 2012.
 A girl somehow got dropped going off stage right in the front row.
 It was like a Tuesday night, though, so maybe she was an understudy or the C list cast, or maybe it was just an honest mistake.
 Her face looked pretty shocked, though.
-I also recently saw the Cirque du Soleil show Volta in Atlanta.
-They had a pretty rough run, especially during this particular tumbling sequence.
+I also recently saw a world class acrobatics and dance show downtown.
+They had a pretty rough run, especially during a particular tumbling sequence.
 At one point one of the guys holding this hexagon-shaped ring dropped it offstage into the front row of the audience.
 I found it comical, as a performer, but I’m sure they got in some trouble with the directors.
 In both of these instances, it was humbling to see some of the world’s best performers still be human and have errors onstage.
 In no way did either of those mishaps affect the overall quality or enjoyment of the performances.
 My own personal biggest fail was probably when I was 12.
 It was my first time performing in Waltz of the Flowers in The Nutcracker, and my pointe shoe somehow came off my foot.
 I was horrified and didn’t know what to do, so I did the entire 10:30 minute dance with the shoe attached via the ribbons but flopping around.
 Luckily it was a school show, so looking back it could’ve been worse.
 It was my first major mishap onstage, and clearly a formative one.
 As you get older you realize there are certain mistakes that are bound to happen, so you learn to let them go a bit easier.

 Why do you love ballet?